Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Results

-where $N$ is the number of equivalent Mn-Mn bonds at the first-nearest neighbor (the prefactor 2 in the numerator is due to the double counting in each bond as defined in Eq. (\ref{heisenberg})), $E^{\rm AFM}_{\rm total}$ and $E^{\rm FM}_{\rm total}$ are the total energies of the type-G antiferromagnetic and ferromagnetic states, respectively.
-This total energy method makes it easy to see the relative energy difference between the two magnetic states (note that $J_{ij}$ at the second-nearest neighbor and beyond are sufficiently small relative to the one at the first-nearest neighbor).
-As reported in Ref. \cite{zhu_magnetic_2020}, the MFT gives negative $J_{01}$ (favoring antiferromagnetic coupling) for both lattice constants.
-However, $J_{01}$ for $a/a_{\rm eq} =$ 1.05 should be positive as indicated by the total energy method.
+where $N$ ($= 6$ in this case) is the number of equivalent Mn--Mn bonds at the first-nearest neighbor, $E^{\rm AFM}_{\rm total}$ and $E^{\rm FM}_{\rm total}$ are the total energies of the type--G antiferromagnetic and ferromagnetic states per formula unit, respectively.
+This total-energy method makes it easy to see the relative energy difference between the two magnetic states (note that $J_{ij}$ at the second-nearest neighbor and beyond are sufficiently small relative to the one at the first-nearest neighbor).
+As reported in Ref.~\cite{Zhu2020-ik}, the MFT-based method yields negative $J_{01}$ (favoring antiferromagnetic coupling) for both lattice constants.
+However, the total-energy method indicates that $J_{01}$ for $a/a_{\rm eq} =$ 1.05 is positive.
 On the other hand, the (SC)$^2$ method correctly reproduced the change in the sign of $J_{01}$ with volume expansion.

+To investigate the differences between the MFT-based method and the (SC)$^2$ method, we calculated the total energy variation as a function of the rotation angle $\alpha$ of Mn magnetic moments, as shown in Fig.~\ref{srmno3_energy}, following Ref.~\cite{Zhu2020-ik}.
+The rotation angle is continuously varied from the type--G antiferromagnetic state to the ferromagnetic state.
+The Heisenberg models derived from the MFT-based method and the (SC)$^2$ method also yield energy variations per formula unit as a function of $\alpha$ \cite{Zhu2020-ik}:

+where $N_{\rm Mn}$ ($= 2$ in this case) is the number of Mn atoms, and $J_{03}$ is the third-nearest exchange coupling parameter (although its magnitude is negligible in both methods, as shown in Ref.~\cite{Zhu2020-ik} and Sec.~S1 of the Supplementary Information \cite{SI}).
+The results of the (SC)$^2$ method correctly reproduce the total energy variation in the range from $\alpha=$ 180$^\circ$ (the type--G antiferromagnetic state) down to $\alpha=$ 140$^\circ$.
+In contrast, the MFT-based method seems to fail to capture the energy variation in this range, consistent with Ref.~\cite{Zhu2020-ik}.
+However, as shown in the inset of Fig.~\ref{srmno3_energy}, the MFT-based method qualitatively captures the stability of the magnetic state correctly in the immediate vicinity of 180$^\circ$.
+In other words, the sign of the curvature of the energy landscape at 180$^\circ$ is consistent.